Remove characters from right

 LEN function arguments:

-• text: the cell which contains text
+• text: the cell that contains text

 Let us examine the formula above!
 We have some functions to strip characters from the right.
 But we want to find a solution to make sure everyone clearly understands.
 So, we’ll apply an inverse formula and try to extract the characters from the left.